tannerhorton/latitude_weather_web_visual/README.md

-# Plotting Relationship Between Latitude and Climate Using Webpages
+# Plotting Latitude & Climate Relationship Using Webpages
 Using HTML and CSS to create a dashboard featuring the Latitude vs. X analysis of weather.

 ## Overview